Easy Slow Cooker Venison Stew is the best way to cook up the small venison roasts you have in the freezer now that hunting season is over.

-If you don’t have time to peel and chop vegetables for your slow cooker venison recipe, add frozen vegetables after you thicken the venison stew.
-This is a great way to add frozen corn, broccoli, cauliflower, and green beans.
-So convenient, too, since they’re already prepared!
+Using frozen veggies is super convenient, too, since they’re already prepared!
 Just wait 10-15 so that the vegetables are completely heated through before serving.

-Don’t forget to use slow cooker liners for easy cleanup!
+Don’t forget to use slow cooker liners for easy cleanup.
+I love them!

 Click here for more healthy slow cooker recipes!